mcyph/cnn_chinese_hw/README.md

 recognising some people's handwriting, although I think it provides pretty good results.
-I have added a few hundred characters which I have drawn myself, many of them with incorrect numbers of strokes/more or less curves so as to increase the likelihood of the CNN being able to recognise different people's handwriting, including non-native speakers.
+I have added a few hundred characters which I have drawn myself, many of them with incorrect numbers of strokes/more or less curves so as to increase the likelihood of the CNN being able to recognize different people's handwriting, including non-native speakers.